justin-p/ansible-playbook-gophish/README.md

    - Set `server_phishlet_hostname` to the desired name NGINX will proxy to gophish for phishlets.
    - Update if desired, user and group created to run gophish as `gophish_service_account` and `gophish_service_account_group`
 3. Run Playbook
+   - `ansible-playbook main.yml --inventory inventory.yml`
+4. Login to gophish
+   - `ssh -L 3333:127.0.0.1:3333 user@ip`
+   - Use your favorite browser and open https://localhost:3333
+   - Login using the credentials given to you by the ansible output.

 ## Ansible and Terraform

 ### Deploy on DigitalOcean with CloudFlare DNS